markfinger/python-react/README.md

 render_component()
 ------------------

 Renders a component to its initial HTML.
 You can use this method to generate HTML on the server and send the markup down on the initial request for faster page loads and to allow search engines to crawl your pages for SEO purposes.

-Returns a `RenderedComponent` instance, which can be passed directly into templates to output the component's HTML, and to mount the component for client-side interactivity.
+Returns a [RenderedComponent](#renderedcomponent) instance which can be passed directly into your front end to output the component's markup and to mount the component for client-side interactivity.

 ### Usage